jinwuxia/ENRE/readme.md

 #in windows platform
 $java -jar ENRE-type2.0.jar  python  demo-projects\django   null  django demo-projects\django-stubs
 ```
-Besides outputting similar files to the *Example I* and *Example I*, this command will generate type infomation into  **django-type-info/\*.csv** and thus possible dependencies into **\*deps-from-type.json**.
+Besides outputting similar files to the *Example I* and *Example II*, this command will generate type infomation into  *django-type-info.csv* and thus possible dependencies into *deps-from-type.json*.

 # References

-You can reference the following papers if you use ENRE or want to learn more about it.
+You can reference the following papers if you use ENRE or feel interested in knowing more about it.

     @inproceedings{2020ase-jin,